 The Chariot often represents travel in a reading.
 You may be considering a long road trip or backpacking through Europe.
 It's important to exercise daily: this strengthens both your body and mind.
 Intentional movement looks like: a daily walk, going kayaking, climbing walls, taking up archery, swimming, skiing, or jumping.

 - Emotions and logic demand movement.
 Your soul isn't meant to sit idle and reject the body.
 You have a body for a reason: to get up and move.

 - Travel is essential for growth.
 Seeing more of the world will challenge you, help develop your perspective, and get you to try new experiences.

-In the reversed position, the Chariot encourages you to back up, slow down, rethink your route.
+In the reversed position, the Chariot encourages you to back up, slow down, and rethink your route.
 You somehow got on the wrong track.